numalariamodeling/FE-2023-examples/README.md

 8. Sweep campaign parameters (optional for this exercise)
 9. Serialize burnin & pickup
 10. **Build demographics**
-    a. inside `build_demog()` use  this code to generate demographics from your "nodes.csv" file (you may need to edit the path to input_file inside manifest.py)
+    a. inside `build_demog()` use  this code to generate demographics from your "nodes.csv" file (you may need to edit the path to input_dir inside manifest.py)
     ```python
     demog = Demographics.from_csv(input_file = os.path.join(manifest.input_dir,"demographics","nodes.csv"),
                                                             id_ref="EXAMPLE",